-- (2) (Apply the greatest) If the offense- - (A) (i) involved 10 or more victims; (ii) was committed through mass-marketing;1 or (iii) resulted in substantial financial hardship to one or more victims, increase by 2 levels; - (B) resulted in substantial financial hardship to five or more victims, increase by 4 levels; or - (C) resulted in substantial financial hardship to 25 or more victims, increase by 6 levels.2
+- (2) (Apply the greatest) If the offense- - (A) (i) involved 10 or more victims; (ii) was committed through mass-marketing; or (iii) resulted in substantial financial hardship to one or more victims, increase by 2 levels; - (B) resulted in substantial financial hardship to five or more victims, increase by 4 levels; or - (C) resulted in substantial financial hardship to 25 or more victims, increase by 6 levels.

 Application Note 4(F) provides a non-exhaustive list of factors for courts to consider in determining whether the offense caused substantial financial hardship to a victim.
-These factors include: becoming insolvent; filing for bankruptcy; suffering substantial loss of a retirement, education, or other savings or investment fund; making substantial changes to employment; making substantial changes to living arrangements; and suffering substantial harm to the victim's ability to obtain credit.3
+These factors include: becoming insolvent; filing for bankruptcy; suffering substantial loss of a retirement, education, or other savings or investment fund; making substantial changes to employment, such as postponing retirement plans; making substantial changes to living arrangements, such as relocating to a less expensive home; and suffering substantial harm to the victim's ability to obtain credit.